Article

 Efficiently close documentation gaps in the review process

-Finally, to stay audit-ready, it’s imperative to leverage both AI and clinical documentation integrity (CDI) specialists’ expertise to flag and close any documentation gaps before CMS does.
+To stay audit-ready, it’s imperative to leverage both AI and clinical documentation integrity (CDI) specialists’ expertise to flag and close any documentation gaps before CMS does.
 Technology can help you identify unsupported diagnoses, combing through structured as well as unstructured clinical notes for validation.
 Then, CDI specialists can leverage their expertise to know when and how to query providers for additional context as well as work with them to close future documentation errors.

 How to choose the right RADV compliance technology partner